RPLapple/2021discount/README.md

 <img src="picsForReadme/db02.png" width="425" alt="db02"/><br>

 ### [Database indexing](https://en.wikipedia.org/wiki/Database_index) <br>
-Database indexing could increase the searching speed once it has Primary Key.
-It will turn to a [binary tree structure]([https://zhuanlan.zhihu.com/p/86189418](https://zhuanlan.zhihu.com/p/86189418)).
-This means if there are 1 billion data in a table, and we need only 1, usually, it will search from first one to the end, we will have chance to seach for 1 billion times.
-If we add the PK, the structure will turn into a binary try, it means the database will distinguish into different layers, it will help to reduce the searching times as the red path in the picture.<br>
+"Database indexing could increase the searching speed once it has Primary Key because once It has PK".
+(Wikipedia) [binary tree structure]([https://zhuanlan.zhihu.com/p/86189418](https://zhuanlan.zhihu.com/p/86189418)). it will turn into a binary tree structure.
+With a binary tree, the database will distinguish the data into different layers with a different type.
+This will help to reduce the searching times as the red path in the picture.
 <img src="picsForReadme/binary tree.png" width="600" alt="bt"/><br>
 <br>
-But, due to the binary tree needs to maintain itself in correct status, even we changed only 1 small part, it will break its balance.
-So every time when a data has been changed, it will need to restructure again to keep everything in the right place.<br>

 ### [Object-relational mapper(ORM)frameworks](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).<br>
 "An ORM framework is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 It can hide the SQL into its logic, you only need to use simple language but can create the same table in the database."
-For example, Django is an ORM framework, if you want to create a product table in the database and contains a supermarket (FK), you only need to go to `models.py` and put<br>
+(Wikipedia) For example, Django is an ORM framework, if you want to create a product table in the database and contains a supermarket (FK), you only need to go to `models.py` and put<br>
 <br>
 `class Product(model.Model): `<br>
        `supermarket = models.ForeignKey(Supermarket, on_delete=models.CASCADE)` <br>